Guitar Chords for Beginners

 Although it hurts at first, stick with it because you will start to build callouses (harder skin) on your fingers over time making it much easier and more comfortable to play on any guitar you like.

-For younger folk learning guitar, you may want to consdider a 3/4 guitar - smaller frame with less fret-span making it more comfotable to learn due to smaller hands.
+For younger folk learning guitar, you may want to consider a 3/4 guitar - smaller frame with less fret-span making it more comfortable to play due to smaller hands.
 When paired with nylon strings, learning will be a breeze.

 If Speedy can play, anyone can play!